acuto/quantum-dev/quantum-dev-chart/readme.md

 * **Rigetti Forest SDK** http://localhost:30887
 * **D-Wave Ocean SDK** http://localhost:30991

+In a private cluster environment, you could do port forwarding of these services before reaching them or, if the cluster is public, simply change localhost with your domain name.

 Once there, you can type the password.
 In order to change the passwords:
 - Edit the files at [secrets/files](secrets/files)
 - Deploy to k8s by launching the convenience script `gen-secrets.sh`